Spreckelsville, Hawaii: History

 Spreckelsville was founded in 1878 as a company town by German-American businessman Claus Spreckels, who later founded the Spreckels Sugar Company.
-Spreckels already ran the most successful sugar refinery in California.
+Spreckels already ran the most successful sugar refinery in California (and was the namesake of the town of Spreckels in Monterey County, California).
 He arrived in Maui in 1876 after the passage of the Reciprocity Treaty of 1875, which gave freer access to market for sugar exported to the United States.
 Spreckels initially opposed the treaty, fearing that low tariffs on sugar would be detrimental to his business.
 After its passage, he resolved to establish his own plantations instead.

 At the time, his rivals Henry Perrine Baldwin and Samuel Thomas Alexander were building the Hamakua ditch to irrigate their plantation in nearby Haliimaile.
 Spreckels intended to compete with them, but had neither any land nor any water rights.

 Spreckels was able to purchase and lease 40000 acre of land and became friends with Walter M. Gibson, adviser to King Kalākaua.
 Together, they made arrangements where Spreckels would loan the king money and in return, he and Gibson would increase the Spreckels' land holdings.
 Furthermore, the king had the Hawaiian legislature grant use of royal lands in fee.
 The royal government initially denied Spreckels' request for water rights, but Kalākaua dismissed his ministers and replaced them with others who would obey his orders.
 Spreckels then made a financial gift and loan to the government in return for water rights for 30 years.
 These political machinations on his behalf earned Spreckels the nicknames "the sugar king of Hawaii" and "His Royal Saccharinity".
 He was also granted the rights to the Hamakua ditch if Baldwin and Alexander could not complete it on schedule (they did).